DNF5 Group Commands Guide for Fedora Linux

 For example, to remove the “Development Tools” group:

-If you want to remove the group definition but keep the installed packages, use the --no-packages option:
+If you want to remove the group definition but keep the installed packages (useful when you need individual packages but no longer want group-level management), use the --no-packages option:

 This is useful when you no longer need to manage a group but wish to retain some or all of the packages it installed.